GuiCabral74/WeatherAPI/README.md

 ## About project

 Here i made a project for study using API call.<br/> Here I have an input where the user can type some city.
-The system call weather and a image of this city and print in screen. <br/>Both calls are from different APIs.<br/>
+The system call weather and a image of this city and print in screen. <br/>Both calls are from different APIs.
-I used [Open Weather](https://openweathermap.org) API to take a weather info and [Unsplash](https://unsplash.com) API to take images.

 In this project i used:
 * [Create React App](https://github.com/facebook/create-react-app) to start the project.